flintman/maintenance_tracker/README.md

    - Open your browser and go to [http://localhost:8080](http://localhost:8080) (or your configured port).

 5. **Configure Your Questions**
-   - After setup, you need to build the questions you want to ask for trailers and refrigeration units via the admin interface.
+   - After setup, you need to build the questions you want to ask for primary_units and secondary_units units via the admin interface.

 ## License